doehm/survivoR/README.md

 It also includes gender, date of birth, occupation, race, ethnicity and other data.
 If no source was found to determine a castaways race and ethnicity, the data is kept as missing rather than making an assumption.

+Race, ethnicity, and POC data isonly complete for US. `poc` has been simplified to be “POC” for where a player has a field for `race` and/or `ethnicity` for US players as per (Survivor wiki)\[<https://survivor.fandom.com/wiki>\].
+All others have been left blank rather than making assumptions.

 ``` r
 castaway_details